ZekoTheFox/this-and-that/README.md

 # This And That
-Reverse Image Search Bot for Discord
+Reverse Image / Audio Searching Bot for Discord

 ## Cache Folder
 You may need to make a cache folder in the extracted directory.